0xabu/pdfannots/README.md

 At present the script has a number of limitations:

- * It assumes 2-column layout when assigning annotations to section titles
+ * It assumes left-to-right top-to-bottom page layout

  * pdfminer (the underlying PDF parser) sometimes fails to extract text from PDF files when other converters (e.g. pdftotext) do just fine; this results in